Covfefe: In law

 U.S. Representative Mike Quigley (D-IL 5) introduced H.R.
 2884, "The Communications Over Various Feeds Electronically for Engagement Act (COVFEFE Act)" on June 12, 2017.
 It would have required the National Archives to preserve and store social media posts by the President of the United States.
 The bill was referred to the House Committee on Oversight and Government Reform on the same day but saw no further congressional action.
 Regardless, Trump's tweets have been archived in accordance with the Presidential and Federal Records Act Amendments of 2014.

 In business and commerce

 The covfefe tweet quickly spawned a variety of merchandise items (e.g., T-shirts, coffee mugs, hats, and bags) bearing covfefe-related inscriptions.

 Both supporters and opponents of Trump in 21 U.S. states obtained customized "Covfefe" license plates by February 2018.
-The state of Georgia prohibits the use of this word on vanity license plates.
+The state of Georgia prohibits use of the word on vanity license plates.